acook/osinfo.bash/README.markdown

 Possible future enhancements
 ----------------------------

-If you think any of these are particularly use, let me know, or even better send me code.
+If you think any of these are particularly useful, let me know, or even better send me code.

 * Detect PureDarwin/OpenDarwin
 * Detect OSX version (eg Lion, Leopard, Mountain Lion)